cxzhou35/Awesome-dotfiles/themes/README.md

-## This is gnome theme config for zicx
+## Here is gnome theme config for zicx
 #### This file lists some pretty config:
 - `Cursor`: Future-cursors.
 - `Icon`: WhiteSur-icon-theme.